boycce/monastery/docs/schema.md

 ### Custom error messages

 You are able to define custom error messages for each validation rule.
-Arrays are always referenced by a `0`.

 ```js
 schema.messages = {